EveryOneIsGross/MarketAgents/simAGENT_designdoc.md

 # TLDR:

-perSIM is a plugin module for LLMs to help simulate their days, grounding their generations and reasoning with daily chores.
-Their welfare is tracked across 8 human needs, these needs are met by ITEMS that adverise their solutions to x need within their grid environment; the perSIM will automatically pursue the best item for their current need.
+perSIM is a plugin module for LLMs to help simulate their days, grounding their generations and reasoning with self-sustainace and daily chores.
+Their welfare is tracked across 8 basic human needs, these needs are met by ITEMS that adverise their solutions to x need within their grid environment; the perSIM will automatically pursue the best item for their current need.
 This will augment our existing proposed Market Agents, by instigating multiple instances of perSIMs encouraging them to socialise and trade according to wlefare, mental state and needs.

 ## Program Structure